Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

 Headaches fall into 2 main groups, primary and secondary headaches:

-• Secondary Headaches: Are actually symptoms of an underlying condition such as brain injury, tumors, neck injury, or allergy.
+- Secondary Headaches: These are actually symptoms of an underlying condition such as brain injury, tumors, neck injury, or allergy.
 The pain also varies based on intensity, frequency, location, and cause.

 Let’s take a closer look at some of the typical headaches that people suffer from: